 Now, it seems right that Paul would emphasize teachings (i.e., doctrines) that were vital to opening the eyes of the

-nations to the truth about Christ, including what is vital to salvation and to growth in Christ.
-It also seems right that
+nations to the truth about the Messiah Jesus, including what is vital to salvation and to growth in Christ.
+It also

-he would emphasize the most important teachings of Jesus as they pertain to the nations.
-However, keep in mind
+seems right that he would emphasize the most important teachings of Jesus as they pertain to the nations.
+However,

-that Paul never sat at the feet of Jesus in the flesh and it is not known how much of His teachings Paul had access
+keep in mind that Paul never sat at the feet of Jesus in the flesh, and it is not known how much of His teachings Paul

-to.
-What we do know is that Paul received revelation directly from Christ in glory.
-This puts his writings in a category
+had access to.
+What we do know is that Paul received revelation directly from Jesus in glory.

 You might be wondering where all this is leading.
 Well, it is leading to what Paul omitted from his writings that many